PacktPublishing/Node-Cookbook-3rd-Ed/06-Persisting-to-Databases/content.md

 $ type -a mysql
 ```

-On Windows we can use the GUI and check the package manger via the control panel.
+On Windows we can use the GUI and check the package manager via the control panel.

 We can see if the mysql server is running using the following command: